dgdecorso/m431_ap24a_website-game/decide.md

 ## Decison Matrix

 Before we started making the game, we both had to decide on what game engine were going to use.
-We agreed on GODOT because Leon already has a little bit Experience on it.
+We agreed on GODOT because Leon already had a little bit Experience with it.
 We didnt have any problems deciding what Engine we use to program the website, because we only know VS studio Code.

 <br>